deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 Least-Squares Fitting Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-**Mrsimulator** can interact with various Python data science packages.
+**MRSimulator** can interact with various Python data science packages.
 One such package,
 `LMFIT <https://lmfit.github.io/lmfit-py/>`_, can be used to perform non-linear least-squares analysis of experimental NMR spectra.

-Here, we illustrate the use of the **mrsimulator** objects to
+Here, we illustrate the use of the **MRSimulator** instances to

 - import and prepare an experimental dataset for the least-squares analysis,
-- create a fitting model using Simulator and SignalProcessor objects,
+- create a fitting model using Simulator and SignalProcessor instances,
 - use the fitting model to perform a least-squares analysis,
 - extract the model parameters with uncertainties, and
 - plot the experimental spectrum along with the best-fit simulation and residuals.